Main Menu

 Not on View

-DescriptionTall bottle.
-Outsplayed rim with a closed, cut-out tubular ledge below an upright lip; tall, narrow cylindrical neck; piriform body with convex sides; slightly concave bottom.
-Striped mosaic pattern formed from vertical lengths of two canes: one in a dark blue ground with opaque white parallel lines; the other, represented by only two lengths, in a colorless ground with blue, opaque white, and pale purple parallel lines.
-Each length begins on one side of the rim, extends downward over the body and across the bottom (becoming progressively wider), and continues upward on the other side, ending on the opposite side of the rim.
-Glass; free blown, threads picked up, reinflated and tooled.
+DescriptionTall bottle with an outsplayed rim and a closed, cut-out tubular ledge below an upright lip.
+The vessel has a tall, narrow cylindrical neck, a piriform body with convex sides, and a slightly concave bottom.
+It features a striped mosaic pattern composed of vertical lengths of two different canes: one in a dark blue ground with opaque white parallel lines; the other, represented by only two lengths, in a colorless ground with blue, opaque white, and pale purple parallel lines.
+Each cane begins on one side of the rim, extends downward over the body and across the base (becoming progressively wider), and continues upward on the other side, ending at the opposite side of the rim.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B. C. to A. D. 50, New York: Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 610, p.
 340.